rwaldron/johnny-five/README.md

     Please don't edit this file!

     If you'd like to make changes to the readme contents, please make them in the tpl/.readme.md file.
-If you'd like to add an example, please put the fil in eg/ and then add an entry to programs.json.
+If you'd like to add an example, please put the file in eg/ and then add an entry to programs.json.
 To generate the markdown and update the main readme, run:

     `grunt examples`